Run a Nonprofit: Keeping Your Tax Exempt Status

-Forming a non-profit corporation is much like forming a regular corporation.
-However, there are differences when it comes to running a non-profit corporation versus a regular corporation.
-There are special rules that go along with non-profit corporations.
+Forming a nonprofit corporation is much like forming a regular corporation.
+However, there are differences when it comes to running a nonprofit corporation versus a for-profit corporation.
+Read on to learn about the special rules that apply to nonprofit corporations.

 After you have all of these records, you should make sure to organize them in an easy-to-manage corporate records book.
 This book should also contain a copy or the articles of incorporation, bylaws, and tax-exempt status documentation from the Internal Revenue Service as well as your state's tax agency.

-- Your Non-profit Corporation Cannot Make Monetary Contributions to any Political Campaign -- Unlike regular corporations, non-profit corporations that are tax exempt under 501(c)(3) cannot make contributions to, or participate in political campaigns.
-If a non-profit corporation does engage in such activity, the Internal Revenue Service can revoke the corporation's tax exempt status and asses a special excise tax against the corporation as well as its managers.
+- Your Nonprofit Corporation Cannot Make Monetary Contributions to any Political Campaign -- Unlike regular corporations, nonprofit corporations that are tax exempt under 501(c)(3) cannot make contributions to, or participate in political campaigns.
+If a nonprofit corporation does engage in such activity, the IRS can revoke the corporation's tax exempt status and asses a special excise tax against the corporation as well as its managers.